sahinkaraoglu/RestERP/README.md

-# RestERP - Restaurant Management System - SOON
+# RestERP - Restaurant Management System - SOON!

 RestERP is a comprehensive Enterprise Resource Planning (ERP) system developed for restaurant businesses.
 This application is an ASP.NET Core-based web application developed in accordance with Clean Architecture principles.